Istionia/featherpause/FeatherPause/BATTLEPLAN.md

 ### Prompt 18: Subscription and Payment Processing

 ```
-For the FeatherPause app, implement the subscription system using Stripe and RevenueCat for the $6.99/month subscription-only model.
+For the FeatherPause app, implement the subscription system using Gluestack UI v2 components with Stripe and RevenueCat for the $6.99/month subscription-only model.

 Requirements:
 1. Set up Stripe integration: